A modern six-story apartment building under construction at a street corner, with orange barriers and construction materials visible at ground level.

 “His decision to create an inflammatory, NIMBY petition purporting risks to public health is based on scientifically unfounded claims that were thoroughly disproven during the permitting process,” read a statement from SF YIMBY obtained by Mission Local.

-The statement expressing disappointment with Wong referred to his move last week to circulate a petition calling for “a complete cleanup of toxic vapors” beneath a block of Irving Street between 26th and 27th avenues, where tenants will move this week into the affordable housing project at 2550 Irving St.
+The statement expressing disappointment with Wong referred to his move last week to circulate a petition calling for “a complete cleanup of toxic vapors” beneath a block of Irving Street between 26th and 27th avenues, where tenants will move into an affordable housing project at 2550 Irving St. this week.

 The petition for “a comprehensive cleanup” was spearheaded by the Mid-Sunset Neighborhood Association, a group that has consistently moved to stop the project from breaking ground since 2021, citing inadequate monitoring of toxins.

-The goal, Wong wrote, is to ask the developer, Tenderloin Neighborhood Development Corporation and other stakeholders to “fund and support a comprehensive cleanup plan for the entire neighborhood.”
+The goal, Wong wrote, is to ask the developer, the Tenderloin Neighborhood Development Corporation, and other stakeholders to “fund and support a comprehensive cleanup plan for the entire neighborhood.”

 The Mid-Sunset group has filed a lawsuit and several appeals to stop the development and asked for a complete soil cleanup to remove PCE, a chemical used by dry cleaning businesses that may increase risks of cancer at high concentrations